 The ground fault circuit interrupter (GFCI) is a safety mechanism designed to lower electrocution risk.
 You can find GFCI buttons on electrical outlets in your bathroom or kitchen, anywhere where electricity and water might mix.
 There is probably one in your circuit breaker box.

 The GFCI reads the current traveling through a circuit and shuts it down if it detects any changes.
-They can be pretty sensitive and prone to “nuisance tripping,” where they shut down the current even though there is no danger.
+They can be pretty sensitive and prone to “nuisance tripping,” where they shut down the current despite no danger.
 What causes nuisance tripping?
 Long circuits (more than 100 feet), fluorescent bulbs, and motors like exhaust fans.

 The following two troubleshooting techniques require what’s called a multimeter.
 A multimeter can detect where there might be a problem in your pool’s electricity configuration.
 You may not be able to make the repairs without a qualified electrician’s aid, but you can determine the root of the problem.